 CVE-2026-5450: CWE-122 Heap-based buffer overflow in The GNU C Library glibc

-CVE-2026-5450 is a heap-based buffer overflow vulnerability in the GNU C Library (glibc) affecting versions 2.
+CVE-2026-5450 is a critical heap-based buffer overflow vulnerability in the GNU C Library (glibc) versions 2.
 7 through 2.
-43. It occurs when the scanf family of functions is called with the %mc format specifier combined with an explicit width greater than 1024, potentially causing a one-byte overflow on the heap.
-No official patch or remediation guidance has been provided yet.
+43. It occurs when using the scanf family of functions with the %mc format specifier and an explicit width greater than 1024, causing a one-byte overflow on the heap.
+The vulnerability has a CVSS score of 9.
+8, indicating it can be exploited remotely without privileges or user interaction, impacting confidentiality, integrity, and availability.
+No patch or official remediation guidance is currently provided by the vendor.
 There are no known exploits in the wild at this time.

 AI Analysis